Future of Life Institute: AI letter on weapons systems

 This move comes at a time when leading technology companies face a major internal dilemma for the development of AI for military use.

-In May, about twelve employees Google left from for her participation in the US Army's Project Maven – a program of intelligence for the Pentagon.
-About 4.000 other employees signed a petition asking the company to stop contributing to the scheme.
+In May, about twelve employees Google left from the company for its participation in the US Army Project Maven - an artificial intelligence program for the Pentagon.
+About 4.000 other employees signed a petition asking the company to stop contributing to the program.

-Today's letter published in Stockholm by the Future of Life Institute is not the first open alert for the arsenal that uses AI.
-Last September, more than 100 executives AI business consultants around the world signed an open letter to the UN, warning that their work could be used to build lethal weapons.
+Today's letter published in Stockholm by the Future of Life Institute is not the first open warning about the arsenal using AI.
+Last September, more than 100 CEOs of AI companies around the world signed an open letter to the , warning that their work could be used to make deadly weapons.

 Although some companies are calling for a ban on the use of AI in weapons, the field of artificial intelligence will continue to evolve.
 So there will certainly be some who will try to use technology in weapons systems.